chrisjstevo/codingblackfemales/README.md

 Pre-requisites:

 1. The project requires java version 16 or higher
-2. You should have latest Apache Maven installed or an IDE which has embedded in it (like IntelliJ)
+2. You should have latest Apache Maven installed or an IDE which has it embedded within it (like IntelliJ)

 Opening the project: